 It also shows that the time it takes for patients to depart the ED is related to peer group.
-The figure shows that hospitals from peer group A (usually large metropolitan hospitals) have higher percentages of admitted patients and lower percentages of patients leaving the ED within four hours compared with hospitals in the C2 peer group (usually small and usually rural hospitals).
-Hospitals in the C2 peer group have a lower proportion of admission and better achievement in the percentage of patients who leave the ED within four hours.
+The figure shows that hospitals from peer group A (large metropolitan hospitals) have higher percentages of admitted patients and lower percentages

-Hospitals from peer group A (usually large metropolitan hospitals) have a higher percentage of admitted patients and are less likely to have patients leave the ED within four hours compared with hospitals in the C2 peer group (usually small and usually rural hospitals).
+Hospitals from peer group A (large metropolitan hospitals) have a higher percentage of admitted patients and are less likely to have patients leave the ED within four hours compared with hospitals in the C2 peer group (usually small and usually rural hospitals).

-Figure 16: Percentage of patients who left the emergency department within four hours by percentage of ED patients admitted to hospital, October to December 2013
+Figure 16: Percentage of patients who left the emergency department within four hours by percentage of ED patients admitted to hospital, January to March 2014

 Note: Time from presentation to the ED until recorded as leaving the ED.
-Source: NSW Health, Health Information Exchange.
-Data extracted on 28 January 2014.

-There are differences between peer groups in the percentage of patients who leave the ED within four hours
+There is variation within peer groups in the percentage of patients who leave the ED within four hours average between the peer groups, there is also considerable variation between hospitals within each peer group.

-Figure 17 shows the percentage of patients leaving the ED within four hours of arrival at the hospital level and within peer groups.
+Figure 17 shows the percentage of patients leaving the ED within four hours of arrival at the hospital level by peer group.

-This figure shows that C2 peer group hospitals generally have more patients leaving the ED within four hours compared to other peer groups.
-In contrast, hospitals belonging to peer group A1 hospitals have fewer patients leaving the ED within four hours compared to other peer groups.
-During the quarter, 55 hospitals out of the 72 reported individually improved on the percentage of their patients who left the ED within four hours compared to the same quarter last year.
-However, 17 hospitals showed a reduction in the percentage of patients leaving the ED within four hours.
-In the A1 peer group, 12 out of 13 hospitals showed an increase in the percentage of patients who left the ED within four hours.
+This figure again shows that C2 peer group hospitals generally have more patients leaving the ED within four hours compared to other peer groups.
+In contrast, hospitals belonging to peer group A1 hospitals generally have fewer patients leaving the ED within four hours compared to other peer groups.
+While there are differences on

+During the quarter, 55 out of the 78 hospitals reported an improved percentage of their patients who left the ED within four hours compared with the same quarter last year.
+17 hospitals showed a reduction in the percentage of patients leaving the ED within four hours.
+In the A1 peer group, all 13 hospitals showed an increase in the percentage of patients who left the ED within four hours.

-Figure 17: Percentage of patients who left the ED within four hours of presentation, by peer group, October to December 2013
+Figure 17: Percentage of patients who left the ED within four hours of presentation, by peer group, January to March 2014

 Note: Time from presentation to the ED until recorded as leaving the ED.
-Source: NSW Health, Health Information Exchange.
-Data extracted on 28 January 2014.